What Happened to Don Cherry After He Lost His Job on ‘Hockey Night in Canada’?

 Criticizing ‘you people’ was the straw that broke the camel’s back

 If you watched Don Cherry for any length of time, you know he was prone to making some questionable comments.
-In the early part of this hockey season, though, he finally took things too far.
+In the early part of the 2019/2020 hockey season, though, he finally took things too far.

 In November 2019, Cherry launched into his annual speech about Remembrance Day.
 While he previously had complained that not enough Torontonians wore poppies, this segment proved to be different.